MrWelsch/DPG/README.md

 ```

 ## Check Your IP Adress
-The IP Adress of each Network Interface can be inspected by using:
+The IP Adress of each Network Interface can be inspected by executing:
 ```sh
 ip a
 ```

-# Configuration
+#  ⚙️ Configuration ⚙️
-All configuration is done inside the `docker-compose.yml` file. </br>
+All configuration is done in the `docker-compose.yml` file. </br>
-The user can set various environment variables which are needed to configure the
+Various environment variables can be set which are needed to configure the
 network.

 ## IP Adress